uspki/policies/certificate-policy.md

 - If the CA signature keys are destroyed, CA operation SHALL be reestablished as quickly as possible, giving priority to the generation of a new CA key pair.

 ### 5.7.3 Recovery Procedures after Key Compromise
-In the event of a CA private key compromise, the following operations must be performed.
+In the event of a CA private key compromise, the following operations MUST be performed.

 - The FPKI Policy Authority SHALL be immediately informed, as well as any superior CAs and any entities known to be distributing the CA certificate.
--	The CA must generate new keys.
+-	The CA MUST generate new keys.
+- The superior CA must be revoke the subordinate CA certificate within seven (7) days.
+- All subscriber certificates MUST be revoked within twenty-four (24) hours.

 If the CA distributed the private key in a Trusted Certificate, the CA SHALL perform the following operations: